7. Functionsï

 ## [1] 3

-(*) The above code block can also be written more concisely by replacing newlines with semicolons, although with perhaps some loss in readability:
+This code block can also be written more concisely by replacing newlines with semicolons, albeit with perhaps some loss in readability:

 {1; 2; 3}